 A broader and perhaps more current definition of this discipline is this: business intelligence is the process of collecting business data and turning it into information that is meaningful and actionable towards a strategic goal.
 Or put even more simply, BI is the effective use of data and information to make sound business decisions.
 While it might not sound like it, BI is different from analytics.

-- Reporting: the process of accessing data, formatting it and delivering it inside and outside the organization
+The process of accessing data, formatting it and delivering it inside and outside the organization

-- Analysis: identifying patterns and establishing relationships in a group of data
+Identifying patterns and establishing relationships in a group of data

-- Data mining: the extraction of original information from data
+The extraction of original information from data

-- Data quality and interpretation: the greater or lesser correlation between data and the real-world objects they represent
+The greater or lesser correlation between data and the real-world objects they represent

-- Predictive analysis: a branch of data mining, it attempts to predict probabilities and trends
+A branch of data mining, it attempts to predict probabilities and trends

 Reporting and analysis are the central building blocks of business intelligence, and the arena in which most BI vendors compete by adding and refining features to their solutions.